triton-inference-server/server/src/clients/python/library/README.md

 OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

-# Triton Client Library
+# Triton Python Client Library

 This package holds the triton python client library.
 The generic installation is different from the linux-specific installation.
-The components included within package are:
+The components included within generic tritonclient package are:
-- grpcclient
+- grpc, grpc_service_pb2, grpc_service_pb2_grpc, model_config_pb2
-- httpclient
+- http
-- utils
+- utils [ x86-linux distribution will include `shared_memory` and `cuda_shared_memory`]

-The following are available only on x86_linux distribution:
-- shared_memory
-- cuda_shared_memory
-- pre-compiled perf_client binary
+Apart from the above library, x86-linux distribution will include a pre-compiled perf_client binary For further information regarding perf_client, refer to docs [here](https://github.com/triton-inference-server/server/blob/master/docs/perf_client.rst).

 Note the following packages are deprecated and will be removed in future releases:
 - tritongrpcclient
 - tritonhttpclient
 - tritonclientutils
 - tritonshmutils

-For further information regarding perf_client, refer to these [docs](https://github.com/triton-inference-server/server/blob/master/docs/perf_client.rst).

 ## Installation